bashkirtsevich/installcentos/README.md

 ## Installation

-1. Create a VM as explained in [http://www.youtube.com/watch?v=-OOnGK-XeVY](this video) by Grant Shipley
+1. Create a VM as explained in [this video](http://www.youtube.com/watch?v=-OOnGK-XeVY) by Grant Shipley

 2. Define mandatory variables for the installation process